Yemeni vice president arrives in Aden, fighting continues in country

 Bahah's visit became possible after fighters from the southern Popular Resistance drove the Houthis out of Aden two weeks ago, a major setback for the group which has been on the offensive since seizing control of the capital Sanaa last September.

-Bahah told journalists at Aden airport that his trip was "part of the liberation of Aden and part of the normalization of life in it," according to al-Arabiya television's website.
+Bahah told journalists at Aden airport that his trip was "part of the liberation of Aden and part of the normalisation of life in it," according to al-Arabiya television's website.

 There were conflicting reports on the duration of Bahah's visit: Sources close to him said he planned to return to Saudi Arabia in the evening, but his government's sabanew.net news agency suggested he would remain in the city.